Bad Timing, Bad Intelligence and Bad Behaviour.

 The battle was ended.
 Sea Boss Scarback’s Greenskin Corsairs were no more.

-And still more regiments of the Waagh were arriving on the field!
+And still more regiments of the Waagh were only just arriving!

 (Game Note: Although this battle is described in a very story like manner, it was indeed a normal table-top game with my mate Duncan and I staying up stupidly late in the Christmas holidays, drinking slightly too much beer (as we felt obliged to do), and getting the usual amount of rules wrong – but not caring.
 What might appear to be story driven arguments and actions in this account are all in truth retrofitted from the events on the table-top: mostly due to me having to invent story reasons for ill-timed episodes of animosity.
 Interestingly, although I was worried about how to explain the silly level of animosity shown on both sides, at the time of writing it actually proved extraordinarily easy to come up with reasons for greenskins to fall out with each other!)